 Pour the vegetable stock into the pan and add the mixed herbs.
-Now, you can put the lid on, and cook the soup at moderately high heat and bring it to a boil.
+Now, you can put the lid on, cook the soup at moderately high heat, and bring it to a boil.

 Once it reaches boiling point, lower the heat and let it simmer until everything is softened.